fdesu/scalaR/README.md

 #### Automated

-Automated testing is done using Play's `FakeApplication` with embedded `H2` database.
-As JPA being used, Database could be easily changed by using different `DataSource`.
+Automated testing is done using Play's `FakeApplication` facility with embedded `H2` database.
+As JPA being used Database could be easily changed by changing `DataSource`.

-Tests that could be found might be separated in 3 different categories:
+Tests could be divided into 3 different categories:
 * Unit (simple mocking/verification)
 * Integration (mostly persistence layer)
 * Acceptance (REST Api testing)

 ##### Sanity

-In order to verify application sanity, one need to start the application with `sbt run` and query endpoints.
+In order to verify application sanity, one need to start the it (e.g. `sbt run`) and query appropriate endpoints.
 Below examples with `curl` could be found:

-###### persist new entity
+###### persist new entity example
 ```bash
 $ curl -i -H "Content-Type: application/json" -X POST -d '{"id":333,"title":"A","fuel":"GASOLINE","price":123,"new":true,"mileage":0,"registrationDate":"2019-01-25"}' http://localhost:9000/v1/car/new
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current